-The initial application of a machine-learning classifier to identify in situ imaged drifting organisms to the family level had an overall weighted F1 score of 94% (Figure 4a).
-This result was achieved despite the fact that the classifier had to deal with unevenly distributed drift events between classes, from as few as 11 events (Perlodidae) to as many as 87 events (Baetidae).
+to as many as 87 events (Baetidae).
 The unbalancedness and size of the dataset is a result of the community structure at the sampling site.
-Periodidae was the only class with a lower performance (precision, recall and F1 score all equal to 73%), which was most likely due to the limited number of organisms (11) sampled for this class.
+Perlodidae was the only class with a lower performance (precision, recall and F1 score all equal to 73%), which was most likely due to the limited number of organisms (11) sampled for this class.